jkriesp/my-astro/src/content/blog/k3s-on-multipass.md

 ## Conclusion

 Setting up a k3s cluster on Multipass provides a lightweight and flexible development environment suitable for various use cases, from learning Kubernetes to developing cloud-native applications.
+It's the perfect environment to fail safely in.